 Constellation, le dépôt institutionnel de l'Université du Québec à Chicoutimi

-Abundance and occurrence of common bottlenose dolphins (Tursiops truncatus) in three Estuaries of the Northwestern Gulf of Mexico
+Abundance and occurrence of common bottlenose dolphins (Tursiops truncatus) in three estuaries of the Northwestern Gulf of Mexico

 Ronje Errol, Whitehead Heidi, Barry Kevin, Piwetz Sarah, Struve Juliane, Lecours Vincent, Garrison Lance, Wells Randall S. et Mullin Keith D..
 (2020).
-Abundance and occurrence of common bottlenose dolphins (Tursiops truncatus) in three Estuaries of the Northwestern Gulf of Mexico.
+Abundance and occurrence of common bottlenose dolphins (Tursiops truncatus) in three estuaries of the Northwestern Gulf of Mexico.
 Gulf and Caribbean Research, 31, (1), p.
 18-34.

 [thumbnail of Northwestern Gulf of Mexico Estuarine Dolphins.pdf]